joelouthan/Theologicus/src/pastorals/index.md

 <img class="intro-right" src="/images/art-timothy-titus.jpg">

-# The Pastoral Epistles: An Introduction & Recommendations
+# The Pastoral Epistles: An Introduction & Resources

 ## The Introduction